 - Six out ten of college students experienced “overwhelming anxiety,” while over 40% were saddled with crippling depression.

 - Between the school years 2009- 2015, there was a 30% increase in the number of American students who visited campus counseling centers, even though enrollment only increased by 5%.

 Stress Among K-12 Students

 Stress for a middle schooler may be slightly different from those experienced by college students, but it does not mean they have it easier.
-Dealing with schoolwork and a burgeoning social network, coupled with a body rapidly adjusting to adolescence, is something that can induce stress.
+Dealing with schoolwork, especially those with dual enrollment meaning, they take college courses for credit, is just the tip of the iceberg.
+There’s the burgeoning social network, coupled with a body rapidly adjusting to adolescence.
+All these induce stress.
 Here are some statistics that show how teens deal with their new role as high schoolers.

 - Seven out of ten teens in the U.S. (between 13 and 17 years old) have named anxiety or depression as a major problem among their peers in the community.

 - 75% of U.S. high school students expressed boredom, anger, sadness, fear, or stress while in school.